Guide

 A watcher subscribes to a repo’s activity and gets notified about issues and releases.
 A fork is a full copy of the code someone made to build on or contribute back.
 A stargazer simply bookmarked and endorsed it.

 Stars are the lightest and most common of the three, which is exactly why the star list is the broadest, most useful signal of interest in a project.
+If you want the exact click path and API route for viewing that list, see how to see who starred your GitHub repo.

 Why do stargazers matter for outreach?

 A star is opt-in intent.
 The developer went looking, found the tool, and flagged it.
 That is a warmer starting point than a bought list of strangers, because the first line of a message can name the exact repo they starred.
+Timing matters too: a recent star is a fresher signal than one from two years ago, and star recency is worth prioritizing when you decide who to contact first.

 Common questions